-2014 UPDATE
+2018 UPDATE

-The 2014 update includes substantial additions to the reference list that reflect further technical validation of the Snap Sampler[®] method and clarifications to some sample and equipment handling procedures.
+The 2018 update includes minor additions to reflect further technical validation of the Snap Sampler® method add and clarifications to some sample and equipment handling procedures.
 Importantly, the update includes reference to the new ASTM Standard Guide for Passive Sampling, D7929-14 (ASTM, 2014).

-This Standard Operating Procedure (SOP) should be used to familiarize the user with the application and protocol for use the Snap Sampler[®] passive groundwater monitoring The laminated picture instruction svstem. cards contain step-by-step field instructions.
+This Standard Operating Procedure (SOP) should be used to familiarize the user with the application and protocol for use the Snap Sampler® passive groundwater monitoring system.
+The laminated picture instruction cards contain step-by-step field instructions.
 The Appendices, rather than the SOP itself, should be the primary tool for Snap Sampler® operation in the field.
 The SOP is designed for overall understanding and rationale for passive groundwater sampling with the Snap Sampler®, and for regulatory submittal with Sampling and Analysis Plans.
-Should the user require information beyond that included in this SOP, additional information can be found on the Snap Sampler[®] website www.SnapSampler.com or by contacting your Snap Sampler representative.
+Should the user require information beyond that included in this SOP, additional information can be found Sampler® the Snap www.SnapSampler.com or by contacting your Snap Sampler representative at QED Environmental Systems, 800-624-2026.